 All fire certificates must be renewed every 36 months from the date of issue.
 This allows the SJFRS to stay informed about any significant changes that have been made to the premises, for example, a change of ownership, use, Responsible Person or any material/structural changes.

 If your application form is not received by the necessary date before expiry, your fire certificate will be considered cancelled.
-This means that you have to reduce the number of people within your premises until you apply for a new fire certificate.
+This means that you must reduce the number of people within your premises until you apply for a new fire certificate.

-If you fail to return your completed application of renewal by the expiry date, you will incur a 100% submission penalty which will be added to the standard renewal fee.
+If you fail to return your completed renewal application by the expiry date, you will incur a 100% submission penalty which will be added to the standard renewal fee.

 Making changes or material alterations to premises